 Now we are ready to prove the main result of this section.

-\begin{proof}[Proof of Proposition \ref{sn}] We are going to show that for any fixed $\lambda \ge 1$, $c\ge 0$, the function $s_{\lambda , c}(n)$ satisfies the assumptions of Lemma \ref{linfunct}.
-Let $(\P , I)\in \mathcal Q_{\lambda , c}(n)$, where $\P =p_1\ldots p_n$.
+\begin{proof}[Proof of Proposition \ref{sn}] We are going to show that for any fixed $\mu \ge 1$, $c\ge 0$, the function $s_{\mu , c}(n)$ satisfies the assumptions of Lemma \ref{linfunct}.
+Let $(\P , I)\in \mathcal Q_{\mu , c}(n)$, where $\P =p_1\ldots p_n$.
 As in the proof of Lemma \ref{l1}, we may assume that every $p_i\in I$ consists of a single edge.
 We also assume $n\ge N$, where the constant $N$ is big enough.
 The exact value of $N$ will be specified later.

 Let $u,v$ be the points on $\P $ provided by Lemma \ref{P}.
 Without loss of generality we may assume that $u,v$ are vertices of $\G $.
-Further let $t$ denote a geodesic paths in $\G $ such that $t_-=u$, $t_+=v$.
+Further let $t$ denote a geodesic path in $\G $ such that $t_-=u$, $t_+=v$.
 According to Lemma \ref{P},

-where $\eta $ is a constant depending only on $\delta $, $\lambda $, and $c$, and $t$ divides $\P $ into an $m_1$--gon $\P _1$ and $m_2$--gon $\P _2$ such that
+where $\eta $ is a constant depending only on $\delta $, $\mu $, and $c$, and $t$ divides $\P $ into an $m_1$--gon $\P _1$ and $m_2$--gon $\P _2$ such that

 for $i=1,2$.
 To be precise we assume that $u\in p_\alpha $, $v\in p_\beta $, and $p_\alpha =p_\alpha ^\prime p_\alpha ^{\prime\prime}$, $p_\beta =p_\beta ^\prime p_\beta ^{\prime\prime}$, where $(p_\alpha ^\prime)_+=(p_\alpha ^{\prime\prime})_-=u$, $(p_\beta ^\prime)_+=(p_\beta ^{\prime\prime})_-=v$.
 Then and (Here and below the indices are taken modulo $n$.)
 Since each $p_i\in I$ consists of a single edge, one of the paths $p_\alpha ^\prime $, $p_\alpha ^{\prime\prime }$ (respectively $p_\beta ^\prime $, $p_\beta ^{\prime\prime }$) is trivial whenever $p_\alpha \in I$ (respectively $p_\beta \in I$).
 Hence the set $I$ is naturally divided into two disjoint parts $I=I_1\sqcup I_2$, where $I_i$ is a subset of $I$ consisting of sides of $\P _i$, $i=1,2$.